challsted/dotfiles/mutt/README.md

 ## Extra Packages on top of what was told

+Needed for Arch and Ubuntu:
 * msmtp - more complete smtp (and uses sendmail)
   * msmtp-mta - dependency for msmtp that needs to be manually resolved
   * edit a file called ~/.msmtprc
   * make sure its 600
 * procmail - mail sorting tool
 * fetchmail - downloads mail (pop3)

+Needed specifically for Arch:
+* Place Holder

+Needed specifically for Ubuntu:
+* Place Holder

+Needed specifically for OSX:
+* Place Holder

 ## Guides I followed to get what i have working